Workers’ Compensation FAQs

 Most employers will not actually educate their employees about the nuances of workers’ compensation.
 To put it into basic terms, workers’ compensation is a form of accident insurance purchased by employers – when mandated by the State – that helps injured employees pay for medical bills, rehabilitation costs, and some of their lost wages.
 The goal of workers’ compensation is assisting the recovery of an injured worker so he or she can come back to work sooner than later.

 Are employers required to carry worker’s compensation insurance in Georgia?

 In Georgia, any company that regularly employs three or more full-time or part-time employees is required to carry workers’ compensation insurance.

 What benefits am I entitled to receive?

-Pursuant to the Georgia Workers’ Compensation Act, anyone who has been injured in a workplace accident and is unable to work is eligible for certain benefits, which includes payment of two-thirds of your weekly income (up to a maximum of $550/week) for up to 400 weeks.
+Pursuant to the Georgia Workers’ Compensation Act, anyone who has been injured in a workplace accident and is unable to work is eligible for certain benefits, which includes payment of two-thirds of your weekly income (up to a maximum of $575/week – this amount is subject to change due to inflation) for up to 400 weeks.
 In cases involving certain catastrophic injuries, the injured employee may be entitled to receive benefits for the rest of his or her life.
 Employers are also required to pay any and all reasonable medical expenses resulting from the injury.

 How long do I have to file a claim?